 You work in a medium-sized restaurant in the center of the city.
 The restaurant is relatively new but business has been increasing rapidly so management have decided to recruit a number of new staff members.

 As part of the induction program for a group of new food and beverage employees you have been asked to create a presentation to share with them as part of their induction.

-What basic organisational information would be relevant, would help them plan and organise day-to-day tasks and would help them work effectively in hospitality service?
+What basic organizational information would be relevant, would help them plan and organize day-to-day tasks and would help them work effectively in hospitality service?
 Provide at least 12 examples.

 Hospitality workers need to know about:

 availability and characteristics of products, services and specials—product knowledge

 menus and beverage identify—product identify, hire identify, equipment, venue costings etc